By the Seed SistAs

 Take a small handful per tea-pot, pour on the boiling water, steep for 5-10 minutes and our out a delicious cup of relaxing, refreshing honey-scented tea.
 Make a tea whenever you need to relax or unwind.

 We mix it with Lemon Balm, Hawthorn and Rose buds in our Heart and Soul Tea – which is completely delicious.
-You can get some for £5.50 a bag with £3.50 p&p.
 We also use it as a tincture in our Sleep Mix with wild lettuce, oats, skullcap, and lemon balm.
-It’s £20 plus £5 p&p.
+It’s £25 plus £6 UK p&p.

 Linden helps to lower elevated blood pressure.
 High blood pressure often causes heart problems.
 When we live with chronic stress for extended periods, the musculature surrounding the arteries can become permanently contracted.
 This means that the opening through the artery is narrowed and the heart has to pump harder to get the blood through.
 Linden has gentle, relaxing properties that make it an excellent remedy for long-term stress, especially when it is affecting the cardiovascular system.